grimme-lab/xtb_docs/source/CENSO_docs/censo_nmr.rst

-To calculate it, a NMR-calculation at the respective level of theory has to be performed for TMS in a new directory.
+To calculate it, a NMR calculation at the respective level of theory has to be performed for TMS in a new directory.
 In this case, the theory level is PBE0/def2-TZVP for the NMR part on r2SCAN-3c geometries with the implicit SMD solvation model for CHCl3 (PBE0[SMD]/def2-TZVP//r2scan-3c[SMD]/def2-mTZVPP).